JoseIgnacioGC/.dotfiles/README.md

 ## 📃 | Todo

-- [ ] create a executable to know if is on darkmode
+- [ ] create an executable to know if it's on darkmode
 ## Contributions

 Contributions are welcome!
-If you have improvements, bug fixes, or new features to propose.
+If you have improvements, bugfixes, or new features to suggest.

 ## License